tibetan-nlp/modern-tibetan-corpus/README.md

 In the case of _tibettimes_ and _tibetcm_, which were imported into BRAT as unanalyzed text, humans annotated the argument structure of verbs, assigning part-of-speech tags to only those words implicated in the annotation.

 Texts were then converted to [CoNLLU format](https://universaldependencies.org/format.html) for broader dissemination and use.
-To facilitate the proper assembly of Tibetan sentences, untagged spans of text were automatically assigned the tag _NOTAG_.
+To facilitate the proper assembly of Tibetan sentences, untagged spans of text were automatically assigned the tag ```NOTAG```.
 Again with the exception of _tibettimes_ and _tibetcm_, English translations of the remaining texts were aligned to the Tibetan, which can be seen in the corresponding CoNLL-U files.

 Final BRAT configuration and data files for these texts are included in this repository for completeness, in case anyone wishes to reproduce the BRAT configuration used for annotating the texts.
-In addition, unannotated texts from the _tibettimes_ and _tibetcm_ subcollections are included; these are the wider datasets from which the annotated materials were selected.
+In addition, unannotated texts from the _tibettimes_ and _tibetcm_ subcollections are included.
+These are the wider datasets from which the annotated materials were selected.

 It is important to stress that moving forward, only the CoNLL-U files will be maintained.